paulvha/apollo3/gpiocontrol/README.md

 ## Using Apollo3 extra options

 Some people want to be able to use the extra capabilities the Apollo3 chip has, but this can not be achieved with the standard pinMode().
 The Hardware Abstraction Layer (HAL) has the functions to enable those capabilities on the Apollo3 chip.
-I have developed users level code to connect directly to the HAL.
-BUT as a result a number of checks that are normally performed are by-passed and the developer needs to know what he she is doing.
-Also your code is now only valid for an Apollo3 board running Sparkfun boards library.
+I have developed users level code to connect directly to the HAL. **As a result however, a number of checks that are normally performed are by-passed and the developer needs to know what he she is doing.
+Also your code is now only valid for an Apollo3 board running Sparkfun boards library.**

 ## Pad Configuration variables